Tuesday, December 31, 2024

 "Didn't watch," Alicia responded.

-"You didn't watch QoW before you joined?" asked Party Girl in shock, which settled into a smile.
-"Me either.
+Party Girl looked shocked "You didn't watch QoW before you joined?
+Me either.
 Wrestling's stupid."
 Alicia squinted as she tried to recall how the conversation got here.
+The cheer vanished from Party Girl’s voice.
 "I don't know if you can believe this, but I know what it's like not to have a lot of friends in the back.
 She started coming after me because someone planted her belt in my backpack.
 I don't know how they got it, but when she found out I had it, she wouldn't leave me alone.
 It didn't matter she got it back.
 She's crazy.
 She's fucking crazy.
 She-" A croak caught in the star's throat.
-"She got into my dressing room.
-She left things.
+"She left things.
 I'd find these… these fishhooks.
 Everywhere.
-I'd go back to my dressing room after a match and I could tell she had been there.
+I'd go back to my dressing room after a match, and I could tell she'd been there.
 She'd follow me around the arena.
 I knew she was following me, but I couldn't see her."

 Party Girl stared at Alicia.
 "Did you check your stuff?"